sritchie/clojure-koans/README.md

 `script\run` on Windows

-It's an auto-runner, so as you save your files with the correct answers, it will advance you to the next koan or file.
+The koans use an auto-runner, so as you save your files with the correct answers, it will advance you to the next koan or file.

 You'll see something like this: